TIMHX/notion-bills-tracker/README.md

 # Notion Bill Tracker

 This project automates the process of tracking bills from your Gmail inbox and adding them to a Notion database.
 It uses the Google Gemini API to extract bill information from emails and the Notion API to manage your bill tracking.
+Notion MCP is recommanded to use during dev, which provides a strong support on database fetching & figuring out api specifications.

 ## Features